Prosecutors seeks ‘special master’ to review Giuliani items

-NEW YORK (AP) - Federal prosecutors have asked a Manhattan federal judge to appoint a “special master” to oversee the review of materials seized last week from Rudy Giuliani‘s home, according to court records unsealed Tuesday.
+NEW YORK (AP) - Federal prosecutors have asked a judge to appoint a “special master” to review material seized by the FBI last week from Rudy Giuliani’s home and ensure investigators aren’t able to see records protected by attorney-client privilege, according to court records unsealed Tuesday.

 At the time, Cohen was one of then-President Donald Trump’s attorneys.
 Giuliani also represented the president.
-Cohen eventually pleaded guilty to campaign finance laws and other crimes and was sentenced to three years in prison.
+Cohen eventually pleaded guilty to campaign finance law violations and other crimes and was sentenced to three years in prison.

+Giuliani, a Republican and former mayor of New York City, has not been charged with a crime.
+He has said all of his activities in Ukraine were conducted on behalf of Trump.
+At the time, Giuliani was leading a campaign to press Ukraine for an investigation into Joe Biden and his son, Hunter, before Biden was elected president.

 Last Wednesday, FBI agents recovered multiple electronic devices during an early-morning search of Giuliani’s home and office.

-In their letter, prosecutors said the raid was carried out on Giuliani by FBI agents who have not been involved in the investigation and will not be involved in the future.
-They said a day after the raids that FBI technical specialists had begun extracting materials from the seized devices, but had not yet begun reviewing the materials.
+In their letter, prosecutors said the search was carried out on Giuliani by FBI agents who have not been involved in the investigation and will not be involved in the future.

+They said in the letter to U.S. District Judge J. Paul Oetken a day after the searches that FBI technical specialists had begun extracting materials from the seized devices, but had not yet begun reviewing the materials.

+Oetken permitted some redactions prior to the unsealing of the government’s letter, including portions specifying what was taken from Giuliani and Washington lawyer Victoria Toensing, a former federal prosecutor and close ally of Giuliani and Trump.
+Her law firm said after the searches that she was told she was not a target of the investigation.

 Giuliani has objected to the seizure in part because he contends the material on the devices would be subject to attorney-client privilege - the client being Trump.
 Courts sometimes designate an attorney not directly involved with the case, known as a “special master,” to address such concerns.